 First film in the series not to be dubbed into Icelandic (and other languages alike), where dubbing for theatrical release is limited to projects primarily aimed at children.
 In fact, even with different ratings of the following films, dubbing did not resume for some of those languages (like Icelandic).

-Caio César, a prominent Brazilian voice actor who dubbed Daniel Radcliffe as Harry Potter and in other films, was also a military cop and passed away aged 27 in 2015, after being shot in his neck at the Complexo do Alemão slums, in Rio de Janeiro.
+Caio Cesar, a prominent Brazilian voice actor, who dubbed Daniel Radcliffe as Harry Potter, was also a military cop.
+He died at the age of 27 in 2015 after being shot in his neck, at the Complexo do Alemão slums in Rio de Janeiro.

 The trivia items below may give away important plot points.